yiisoft-contrib/server-salt/README.md

 - install docker
 - install postfix for sending mails (relay via cebe.cc mail cluster)
 - install discourse
+- install nginx as a reverse-proxy in front of discourse

 You can access discourse on the server host name, e.g. `https://discourse.example.com`